Han-Yuan-Med/Han-Yuan-Med.github.io/_pages/about.md

 # News
 <ul style="width: auto; height: 300px; overflow: auto">
   <li>06/2025: A paper was published in Health Care Sci.</li>
-  <li>04/2025: Two papers were published in ICLR Workshop on Advances in Financial AI.</li>
+  <li>04/2025: Two papers were published in ICLR Workshop on Adv. in Financ.
+AI.</li>
   <li>04/2025: A paper was published in Med.
 Adv.</li>
+  <li>04/2025: Han completed a review for npj Digit.
+Med.</li>
+  <li>04/2025: Han completed a review for Health Care Sci.</li>
   <li>03/2025: Two papers were published in Med.
 Adv.</li>
-  <li>02/2025: Han completed a review for npj Digit.
-Med.</li>
-  <li>02/2025: Han completed a review for Health Care Sci.</li>
-  <li>02/2025: Han completed a review for BioData Min.</li>
+  <li>03/2025: Han completed a review for BioData Min.</li>
-  <li>02/2025: Han completed a review for BMC Complement.
+  <li>03/2025: Han completed a review for BMC Complement.
 Med.
 Ther.</li>
   <li>02/2025: Han completed a review for BMC Med.
 Imaging.</li>
   <li>02/2025: Han completed a review for BMC Infect.
 Dis.</li>
   <li>01/2025: Han completed a review for BMC Med.
 Res.
 Methodol.</li>